chavalk/tech-news-java-api/README.md

 ## How users can get started with the project

 Simply navigate to the deployed version of the application listed beow to interact with it.
+You can go through the registration process or you can use the following guest credentials to log in and interact with the application.

+Email: test@test.com

+Password: testpassword1

 https://cc-java-api-3.herokuapp.com/